W Idioms

 while away the time

-- spend or waste time pleasantly
+- to spend or pass time pleasantly

 We spent the afternoon whiling away the time by the river.

-- make active, stir to action
+- to make something active, to stir something to action

 The union leader whipped up the crowd with his speech.

-whip up (something)
+whip up (something) or whip (something) up

 whistle a different tune

-- change one`s attitude, contradict previous ideas
+- to change one`s attitude, to contradict previous ideas

-He is whistling a different tune now that he has been promoted and has more responsibility at his job.
+The man is whistling a different tune now that he has been promoted and has more responsibility at his job.

 whistle in the dark